LATEST NEWS

 CBS 60 Minutes: Africa’s Lions Poisoned

 This was a tremendous victory for conservation, but carbofuran, the generic version of Furadan, is made by other companies and can be imported under different trade names.
-Carbofuran is banned in Europe, and in the process of being banned in the US.
+Carbofuran is banned in Europe, and the US.
 We and other conservationists insist that the governments of Kenya and other countries must take the essential further step of banning the importation and manufacture of carbofuran under any name.
 Wildlife in Africa is declining rapidly due to human population growth and lack of effective conservation measures.
 Banning lethal poisons is one simple step by which governments can protect their dwindling natural resources.

 To learn more visit our lion poisoning page